Care

 Discover the best practices to follow when ironing at home.

-Ironing may seem like a tedious chore but it’s important to remember to iron your clothes in order to maintain them.
+Ironing may seem like a tedious chore but it’s important to remember to iron your clothes to maintain them.
 Not to mention, you don’t want to be well-dressed and feeling confident only to have your outfit stand out (in the wrong way) for wrinkles that could have been avoided if you knew how to properly iron your clothes.

 Read our tips and tricks below and learn how to correctly iron your clothes in no time!